Updated: May 31

 I was a good student in elementary school -- an enthusiast who enjoyed learning all subjects, especially math.
 I loved how math made sense and followed a consistent and reliable logical structure.
 That was true until 6th grade when we hit percents.
 This was the first time I felt the pain of learning by memorizing.
 The percent word problems we solved were problems such as the following.

 A restaurant makes fruit juice from fruits, of which 42 are bananas.
 If 35% of the fruits are bananas, how many fruits are used to make the juice?

-Mrs. Cohen, my math teacher, noticed my difficulties and tried her best to help me.
-She appreciated me as a strong student and didn’t want percents to lower my self esteem.
-She took me for a one on one session and promised, "Everything is going to be alright.
+Mrs. Cohen, my math teacher, noticed my struggle and tried her best to help me.
+She appreciated me as a strong student and didn’t want my self-esteem to be affected.
+She took me for a one-on-one session and promised, "Everything is going to be alright.
 All percent word problems boil down to three formulas.
-If you remember them you’ll be able to solve all percent word problems in the world.”
+If you remember them, you’ll be able to solve any percent word problem.”
 Sounds promising, I thought.

 She continued, “If the whole is missing, we would use this formula:

 And if the part is missing, we should use this formula: